KSneijders/AoE2ScenarioParser/README.md

 ```

 Define the file you will be reading and the path you will be writing to.
 Note: *Creating folders isn't supported at this time.
-Please use an excisting folder.*
+Please use an existing folder.*

 ```python
 # It is recommended to not overwrite your file.
 This way you can keep a backup!